 Our readers have probably noticed the change in our financial priorities.
-In a nutshell, these have become ‘increase earning’, ‘keep spending steady’ and ‘invest the rest’.
+In a nutshell, these have become ‘increase earning’, ‘keep spending steady’ and ‘invest the rest’ so that we can be achieve financial health and financial independence..
 Nothing unusual about this one: most people dream about being financially secure and the ones who not only dream but also plan have very similar priorities.

 What is probably a bit less usual is that we don’t subscribe under the ‘white money for black days’ mentality of most savers; or even most moderately ambitious investors.
 Shortly after we paid off all our consumer debt we, as a couple, moved away from the ‘I’ll be employed till the time to retire comes’ that is one of the fixtures of our generation to ‘I’ll be financially independent in five years’ time’.

 My ‘brand’ of financial independence, though, is not simply and not only about having sufficient income so I don’t have to be employed if I don’t wish to be; my brand is also about certain life-style which we would like to have.

 We calculated how much is our ‘enough’ – given that we wish to have income of about £120,000 ($188,000) per year, we calculated that we need to amass £2.5 (about $4) million.
 Before different objections start racing through your mind – some probably moral in nature – let me say that this income will allow us to fight the reigning neo-liberalism by embracing it.
 If everything is the responsibility of the individual and ‘the state’ is withdrawing from one of its main functions – supporting the more vulnerable members of society – I see becoming wealthy as my sacred duty; this way I could work to fill in the gap by initiating foundations, fellowships and other directed financial support.